IP Backed Finance

 - Stronger repayment incentives: where intangibles are core to business activity and offered as collateral that can be enforced or controlled by the lender, they provide a powerful incentive for borrowers to honor their repayment commitments.

 - Alternative to personal guarantees (PGs): lenders recognize the complications which arise from requesting PGs for business transactions.
 IP and intangibles provide an additional source of security and/or “comfort” which is directly related to the company, not an individual.

-What Are the Challenges of IP-Backed Finance?
+What Are the Challenges of Intellectual Property Backed Finance?